Factoshi/Factom-FAQ/README.md

 ### What is the difference between Factom and Factom Inc?

-Factom is the open-source, decentralised data-integrity protocol that is described in the question [“What is Factom?”](https://github.com/Factoshi/Factom-FAQ#what-is-factom).
+The Factom protocol is an open source data integrity protocol built by a coalition of technology companies that extends the security of blockchain to any type of data.
 Factom Inc., is the US company that conceived and developed Factom.

 This is an important distinction, as there are many companies actively developing and writing applications for Factom.